tatcn8/100-days-of-code/log.md

 **Thoughts:**: Really enjoyed today.
 Started a ruby specific udemy course.
 Felt like I got the hang of building a CRUD rails app, sort of got the boilerplate down if that makes sense.
 So far, so good.

 **Link to work:**: https://github.com/tatcn8/rails_budget

+### Day 16: March 4, 2022
+**Today's Progress**: Worked through some more of the Ruby udemy course that I started yesterday.
+Spent about 6 hours on that, and then the rest of the time came up with a lightning presentation for php & laravel for bootcamp.

+**Thoughts:**: Ruby is cool.
+I have enjoyed re-learning "the basics" (data types/objects/classes etc) in this udemy course.

+**Link to work:**: nothing today bub